From browsing street vendors at the central market to attending the month-long Fringe Festival, here is our list of the best things to do in Adelaide!

 Whether you want to meditate, or just go for a leisurely stroll through the park, this is the place to do it!

-Named after Himeji, a historic city in Japan, the garden’s design was given as a gift to Adelaide because they are sister cities.
+Named after Himeji, a historic city in Japan, the garden’s design was given as a gift as it is Adelaide’s sister city.

 The garden was opened in 1982 and has a fish and turtle pond, gravel garden, manicured shrubs and plenty of shaded or sunny areas to enjoy a book or picnic.